The Septic Tank Size scam

 The too Small Scam

-The latest scam we are seeing is companies telling Septic Tank owners that their tanks are too small.
+The latest scam being seeing in the industry is companies telling Septic Tank owners that their tanks are too small.
 Then, as a result, a new tank needs to be installed.
 If this has been presented to you as fait accompli then please read the following advice.
 In all cases, the first step should be to make an EA permit application.
 If you believe your tank to be too small and you are worried about this.

 The `Building Regulations 2010’ document part H dictates that septic tanks for domestic dwellings should be designed for the maximum potential number of occupants.
 The method of calculating whether a septic tank is correctly sized is as follows: